 - 1/4 cup honey

 - Add the ingredients in a pan on medium heat.
-Simmer to reduce to a syrup consistency.
-10-15 minutes.
+Simmer to reduce to a syrup consistency, about 10-15 minutes.

-So even though you can’t be with everyone you’d like to be, you can really treat the ones you are able to spend the day with.
+So in case you can’t be with everyone you’d like to be, you can really treat the ones you are able to spend the day with.
 And the whole meal start to finish comes together in about two hours, so you get to save yourself some stress as well.
 Happy Thanksgiving, all.
-And looking forward to the days of sitting around a table together again.
+And looking forward to more days of sitting around a table together again.

 Just made this for Christmas Eve dinner and it was incredible!
 Thank you for sharing!